 Mistake #1: Not asking permission first.

 In case you haven’t heard yet, rice is terrible for tossing.
 Why?
 There was a big hubbub caused by Ann Landers that basically told brides that rice will cause birds to, you know, explode if they ingested rice.
-(In case you were wondering, this is a myth, thank goodness.)
+(In case you were wondering, this is a myth.)
 Rice is still frowned upon, though; it can be more of a tripping hazard than anything.
 Plus, it’s a waste of perfectly good food.

 Now, as far as glitter is concerned, that’s a tough one: we would pretty much advise against it, especially if the ceremony is not on your own property.
 I mean, the B-52’s wouldn’t have elaborated so much about glitter on the highway, on the front porch, or on the hallway just because it’s festive.
 They were trying to tell us how glitter is THE WORST to clean up.
 And does it even really go away?
 Also, glitter would be a nightmare to get on your beautiful dress, not to mention in your hair or eyes.